 You can’t always predict when a crisis is going to hit your business.
-But you can take care of how you handle that crisis … and also make sure to have a plan in place for when a new crisis pops up.
+But you can make sure to have social media best practices in place for when a new crisis pops up.

-As a former meteorologist and storm chaser (yes, really), I’ve been able to see gathering storms and upcoming disasters.
+As a former meteorologist and storm chaser, I’ve been able to see gathering storms and upcoming disasters.
 But not all tough times can be predicted.

 So, you should always have a crisis plan and checklist to use when needed.
 You don’t want to scramble to determine how to approach the situation.